Florida demolishes rest of partially collapsed condo | DW | 05.07.2021

-The authorities have demolished the remains of the damaged building in Florida, with rescuers hoping to gain access to new areas of the rubble.
+Authorities have brought down the remains of the damaged building, with rescuers hoping to gain access to new areas of the rubble.
 The move comes as a storm nears the US state.

 The rest of the partially collapsed Surfside condominium in Florida has been demolished late Sunday.